IndustryEssentials/ymir/README.md

 ![process-en](docs/images/process-en.jpeg)

 The above figure shows a typical process of model training: 1) the user prepares external data, 2) imports it into the system, 3) appropriately filters the data, and 4) begins training to obtain a model (possibly with low accuracy).
 5) selects images in a dataset to be mined that are suitable for further training based on this model, 6) annotates these images, 7) merges the annotated results with the original training set, and 8) uses the merged results to run the training process again to obtain a better model.
-In this section, we need to implement the process shown above using the command line.
+This section implement the process shown above using the command line.
 All the following commands are prefixed with $ (which is also the Linux prompt under the normal user).
 When entering a command in the console, the user does not need to enter $ at the same time.

 ### 4.2.1 Preparation of external data